Orthopaedics and Rehab

 Surprised?
 Smoking inhibits blood flow and prevents tissue throughout the body from getting oxygen and nutrients, which can cause the spine and back muscles to weaken.
 The result: chronic back pain.

 When you’re ready to quit smoking, talk to your doctor about tools to quit, such as prescription medications or nicotine gum or patches.
-Also, consider a smoking cessation program, which, in combination with medication, has been shown to help patients quit tobacco for good.
+Also, consider a nicotine cessation program, which, in combination with medication, has been shown to help patients quit tobacco for good.

 When it comes to treating back pain, surgery should be reserved only for patients with severe conditions or when more natural treatments don’t work.
 For the majority of patients, lifestyle changes and alternative therapies can help keep back pain at bay over the long term.